mindspore-ai/models/official/nlp/transformer/README.md

 - Convert the original data to mindrecord for evaluation:

-    - The 'bucket' parameter is configured through the yaml file
+    - The 'bucket' parameter is configured as [128] through the yaml file

     ``` bash
     paste newstest2014.tok.bpe.32000.en newstest2014.tok.bpe.32000.de > test.all